 This five-year project will bring together elements from existing Waikato Regional Council systems in partnership with Pūniu River Care to pilot a new implementation model for environmental enhancement work on a priority reach of the Pūniu River.

-Activities completed this year included fencing 7.2kms of the river length which was carried out by Grant Scott Fencing, Erosion management and vegetation removal by Waikato Regional Council, Marae Nursery expansion to house 200,000 trees and propagating, planting and maintaining over 50,000 trees, which was carried out by Pūniu River Care.
+Activities completed for year 1 & 2 included fencing 14.8kms of the river length which was carried out by Grant Scott Fencing, Erosion management and vegetation removal by Waikato Regional Council, Marae Nursery expansion to house 200,000 trees, And propagating, planting and maintaining over 90,000 trees, which was carried out by Pūniu River Care.